minnojs/minno-quest/docs/basics/mixer.md

 #### Syntax
 Each one of the PI tasks is composed of a sequence of elements that is presented sequentially.
-For example, the sequence in piManager is composed of elements that each represent a task.
+For example, the sequence in miManager is composed of elements that each represent a task.
 These sequences are created using the `API.addSequence` method in your script.
 Mixers are inserted into the sequence the same way that regular elements are.
 Each mixer represents a sub-sequence that is to be manipulated and then inserted in its place.